 Donating Means Your Waste is No Longer a Waste

 A bottle of hand sanitizer, due to expire soon and destined for disposal, falls under that same rule.
 Rather than dispose of it as hazardous waste, consider donating it to an organization that will be able to use it.
-That way, you’ll be able to reduce the amount of hazardous waste being disposed at your facility, and supply someone with a needed product.
+That way, you’ll be able to reduce the amount of hazardous waste being disposed of at your facility and supply someone with a needed product.

-It is always a good idea to keep track of all items that are donated, in case you are asked during an audit.
+It is always a good idea to keep track of all items that are donated in case you are asked during an audit.

 Document If Legitimately Recycling Hazardous Materials